OpenBMB/MiniCPM-V/README.md

 #### 📌 Pinned

+* [2025.03.03] 🚀🚀🚀 RLAIF-V, which is the alignment technique of MiniCPM-o, is accepted by CVPR 2025！The [code](https://github.com/RLHF-V/RLAIF-V), [dataset](https://huggingface.co/datasets/openbmb/RLAIF-V-Dataset), [paper](https://arxiv.org/abs/2405.17220) are open-sourced!

 * [2025.01.24] 📢📢📢 MiniCPM-o 2.6 technical report is released!
 See [here](https://openbmb.notion.site/MiniCPM-o-2-6-A-GPT-4o-Level-MLLM-for-Vision-Speech-and-Multimodal-Live-Streaming-on-Your-Phone-185ede1b7a558042b5d5e45e6b237da9).

 * [2025.01.23] 💡💡💡 MiniCPM-o 2.6 is now supported by [Align-Anything](https://github.com/PKU-Alignment/align-anything), a framework by PKU-Alignment Team for aligning any-to-any modality large models with human intentions.
 It supports DPO and SFT fine-tuning on both vision and audio.
 Try it now!